Fake, Spurious or otherwise "Unauthenticated" Brasses

 Such types later included hame plates (see below) from most, if not all of the pre-grouping, railway companies, with and without the "award" legend, as well as a few purporting to be genuine brewery, and other, spurious award items also.
 Another early type were Leeds City Corporation engraved types, (LYC in script) and some with the legend, Wade Maker Bradford, also engraved onto common cast, and stamped brasses with a central bump.

 Because so many have surfaced in recent years, the discussion regarding such brasses has obviously increased and some collectors have remarked how this unpleasant trend seems to be on the rise of late.
-This latter comment however is not entirely accurate as it is known that many of these "unauthenticated" brasses were made up to twenty years ago and are only surfacing now because, as older members have passed away or given up collecting, numerous examples have surfaced and are finding their way on to the market especially via the relatively recent, electronic auction facilities, as well as the more traditional outlets.
+This latter comment however is not entirely accurate as it is known that many of these brasses were engraved up to twenty years ago and are only surfacing now because, as older members have passed away or given up collecting, numerous examples have surfaced and are finding their way on to the market especially via the relatively recent, electronic auction facilities, as well as the more traditional outlets.

 Left; Other early brasses to be engraved with spurious detail were these R.N.L.I brasses, which followed a very interesting article in the N.H.B.S.
 Journal of the time about a mare called "Smart" whose gallant service in the floods of 1953 earned her a specially engraved, R.S.P.C.A. award brass, which was presented to her proud owners.
 This obviously planted a few seeds in certain, fertile minds, which produced the two brasses left, and another inscribed, R.N.L.I "Bobby" Whitby, which surfaced again briefly in c.2005, but disappeared again soon after.